microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/driveitem_createuploadsession.md

   * `504 Gateway Timeout`
 * Use an exponential back off strategy if any 5xx server errors are returned when resuming or retrying upload requests.
 * For other errors, you should not use an exponential back off strategy but limit the number of retry attempts made.
 * Handle `404 Not Found` errors when doing resumable uploads by starting the entire upload over.
+This indicates the upload session no longer exists.
-* Use resumable file transfers for files larger than 10 MiB (10 \* 1024 \* 1024 bytes).
+* Use resumable file transfers for files larger than 10 MiB (10,485,760 bytes).
-* A fragment size of 10 MiB for stable high speed connections is optimal.
+* A byte range size of 10 MiB for stable high speed connections is optimal.
 For slower or less reliable connections you may get better results from a smaller fragment size.
 The recommended fragment size is between 5-10 MiB.
-* Use a fragment size that is a multiple of 320 KiB (320 \* 1024 bytes).
-  Failing to use a fragment size that is a multiple of 320 KiB can result in large file transfers failing after the last fragment is uploaded.
+* Use a byte range size that is a multiple of 320 KiB (327,680 bytes).
+Failing to use a fragment size that is a multiple of 320 KiB can result in large file transfers failing after the last byte range is uploaded.

 <!-- uuid: 8fcb5dbc-d5aa-4681-8e31-b001d5168d79
 2015-10-25 14:57:30 UTC -->
 <!-- {
   "type": "#page.annotation",
-  "description": "Upload item",
-  "keywords": "",
-  "section": "documentation",
-  "tocPath": ""
-}-->
+  "description": "Upload large files using an upload session.", "keywords": "upload,large file,fragment,BITS"
+} -->